brohudev/dotfiles/README.md

 ---
 this scratchpad is for me to keep track of the todos in one spot heehee

+- [ ] fix vale its giving exit code 2
-- [ ] fix the broken markdown thingy it looks like the linter for it is broke
+- [ ] read and configure the lsp properly
+- [ ] implement code folding
-- [ ] make cosmetic changes to make the tabs and neotree bearable. also move neotree to the right side.
+- [ ] read and implement the linters for everything
-- [ ] fix the horrible mess of the whichkey bindings and mappings and create a coherent binding scheme in keymaps where you set all the keymaps for all the everything instead of doing it in every single plugin manually.
-    - [ ] need the following keybinds mapped and tied to whichkey: buffer management, window management,
+- [ ] configure the auto formatter to work with all the languages.
+- [ ] auto session is broken :(. fix it somehow?
  - [ ] ghostty also needs some twweakin:
     - [ ] split management keybinds.
     - [ ] tab management keybinds.